SamShah20393/toretto/README.md

 ### The Easy Way

-The easy way to get Triatomic running on Heroku is to to click this big purple button and fill out the required fields!
+The easy way to get Toretto running on Heroku is to to click this big purple button and fill out the required fields!

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/hipchat/triatomic)